Hollekreisch: Etymology

 The origins of the term “Hollekreisch” are somewhat unclear.
-It is possible that it is a reference to the Hebrew word khol “un-sacred”, perhaps originating from “khol kreisch”, meaning “secular cry”.
+It is possible that this is a reference to the Hebrew word khol secular, perhaps originating from “khol kreisch”, which translates to “secular cry”.
 This would make sense in that the ceremony is centred around the giving of the secular name, as opposed to the sacred Hebrew name (given to a boy during his Brit Milah).

 Another theory is that the ceremony could be linked to local (non-Jewish) German customs.
 Pagan German stories often reference a mythical woman or goddess called Frau Holle, who was thought to kidnap unbaptised babies.
 Local German rituals to protect children involved lifting them up three times and calling “Holle, Holle, Holle.”
 In this ceremony, the child would be given a name.
 This has clear parallels to the Hollekreisch, in which the children performing the ceremony would call “Hollekreisch, wie soll das Kind heissen?”
-(Hollekreisch what should the child be named?)- followed by three repetitions of the name the child was to be given.
+(Hollekreisch, what should the child be named?)- followed by three repetitions of the name the child was to be given.